setconf is a small

 setconf -a file x=7

-Note that the example using sed will not handle variations in whitespace or in choice of operator symbol.
+Note that the example using sed will not handle variations in whitespace or in choice of assignment symbol.

 .
 Also note that the old value has to be provided if performing replacements with sed.

 Which arguments are supported?